vpenso/scripts/docs/linux/centos/yum.md

 Data related to security is programmatically available with the Red Hat [Security Data API][rhsda].
 Red Hat customers may have access to [Extended Update Support][rheus] (EUS) which provides update channels to stay with a minor version of the base OS.
 The support time frames are explained at Red Hat [Enterprise Linux Life Cycle][rhellc].

+Information is kept in the `UPDATEINFO.XML` file for each repository upstream.

+* Use the yum-plugin-security plugin, to list all vulnerable packages `yum list-sec cves`
+* Update any package that has listed errata with `yum update --security`

 ## CentOS

 CentOS Security Advisories (CESA) are continuously published to the **announcement mailing list**: